 You are generally admitted on the day of surgery unless requested by your surgeon to be admitted the day prior.
-You will be admitted to our Orthopaedic Ward (Waratah Ward).
-For any enquiries about your progress your family can contact the ward on o2 4732 7330
+You will be admitted to our Orthopaedic ward (Waratah ward), for enquiries about your progress, your family can contact the ward on o2 4732 7330.